ReplayMod/ReplayMod/docs/content.md

 ![](img/ffmpeg-missing.jpg)
 The error screen that is displayed when no FFmpeg installation could be found

-If you have not installed ffmpeg, please follow the steps provided [here](#installing-ffmpeg)
+If you have not installed FFmpeg, please follow the steps provided [here](#installing-ffmpeg)

-If already have installed ffmpeg, you have to manually tell the **Replay Mod** where your FFmpeg executable is located.
+If already have installed FFmpeg, you have to manually tell the **Replay Mod** where your FFmpeg executable is located.

 First, get the full path to your `ffmpeg.exe` (on Windows) or `ffmpeg` executable (on Mac/Linux).
 On Windows, this path  might look like `C:/ffmpeg/ffmpeg.exe`.

 Then, open the **"Command Line Settings" Section** in the Render Settings and paste this path into the **left input field** and retry rendering.

+## Rendering Failed [libx264]
+An error screen is displayed with FFmpeg error: `Unknown encoder 'libx264'`

+The FFmpeg version you have installed is compiled without `--enable-_libx264_`.
+The 4.3 version on [https://ffmpeg.zeranoe.com/](https://ffmpeg.zeranoe.com/) has this issue.
+To fix it, install another version (e.g. the latest snapshot).

 ## Crash while rendering [crash]
 If Minecraft crashes after a few frames of rendering, it most likely means the **FFmpeg** didn't like the **Command Line Arguments** you passed.